 PVCC Higher Education in Prison Program

-Piedmont Virginia Community College’s Higher Education in Prison program offers the Associate of Science degree in General Studies to incarcerated students at Fluvanna Correctional Center for Women (FCCW), Buckingham Correctional Center (BCC), and Dillwyn Correctional Center (DCC).
+The Higher Education in Prison Program offers an Associate of Science degree in General Studies to incarcerated students at Fluvanna Correctional Center for Women (FCCW), Buckingham Correctional Center (BCC), and Dillwyn Correctional Center (DCC).
 Through a partnership with the Virginia Department of Correctional Education and the Virginia Department of Corrections, the program was established in 2006 with classes starting at Fluvanna Correctional Center for Women.

 In the summer of 2017, college-level courses were offered at Buckingham Correctional Center, a facility housing men.
 In 2019, PVCC was selected to take part in the Second Chance Pell Experiment.
 In fall 2021, the program was expanded to an additional location, Dillwyn Correctional Center, another facility housing men.
 Effective spring of 2022, the program will offer college-level classes at the three correctional facilities serving 75 students.

 Students in the program pursue the Associate of Science degree in General Studies which prepares them for transfer to a four-year college or university to complete a bachelor’s degree.
 The degree program consists of 63 credit hours of instruction allowing students to design a curriculum that meets their individual transfer degree goals.
 Classes such as English composition, information literacy, humanities, life sciences, economics, business, and mathematics are offered, among others.
 One-hundred percent of the instruction is delivered in a classroom-based, face-to-face format at the correctional facilities.